chukwumo/ContactsTechExercise/backend/README.md

 # How To Run

-This was created on the intelliJ IDE.
+This was created on the intelliJ IDE, so adjust steps to your choice of software.

 1. Go to Run > Edit Configurations
 2. Add New Configuration > Application